Tish vs JavaScript

 Objects and arrays are plain data structures.
 No Object.create, prototype chain, or instanceof.

-No classes, new, super
+No classes or super

 Async/await support